JWT Authentication in the GraphOS Router

 Creating your own JWKS (advanced)

 • Most third-party IdP services create and host a JSON Web Key Set (JWKS) for you.
-Read this section only if you use a custom IdP that doesn't publish its JWKS at a -accessible URL.
+Read this section only if you use a custom IdP that doesn't publish its JWKS at a router-accessible URL.

-configuration option.
+The GraphOS Router obtains each JSON Web Key (JWK) that it uses from the URLs that you specify via the jwks configuration option.
 Each URL must provide a set of valid JWKs in a single JSON object called a JWK Set (or JWKS).

-Consult your IdP's documentation to obtain the
+Consult your IdP's documentation to obtain the JWKS URL to pass to your router.

-2. Write the JWKS object to a location that your can reach via a file:// or https:// URL.
+2. Write the JWKS object to a location that your router can reach via a file:// or https:// URL.

 • ⚠️ If any of your JWKs uses a symmetric signature algorithm (such as HS256), always use a file:// URL.
 Symmetric signature algorithms use a shared key that should never be accessible over the network.

-💡 TIP
+💡 tip

 Make sure the IdP is configured to perform these steps every time its collection of JWKs changes.